itsdfish/SequentialSamplingModels.jl/docs/src/wald.md

 # Wald Model

-The Wald model is used to model single choice decisions.
+The Wald model, also known as the inverse Gaussian, a sequential sampling model for single choice decisions.
 It is formally equivalent to a drift diffusion model with one decision threshold and no starting point or across trial drift rate variability.

 # Example
 In this example, we will demonstrate how to use the LNR in a generic two alternative forced choice task.